Surface temperature of an accretion disk around a wormhole Kerr-mimicker: Results

 While a thin disk is expected to terminate at the marginally stable orbit (the ISCO), where matter plunges towards the event horizon, or towards the throat in the case of a traversable wormhole, realistic simulations of black hole accretion at nearly Eddington rates show that the disk extends well within the ISCO, although it resembles the thin disk in its luminosity \citep[][]{puffy19,puffy22}.
 For this reason we terminate the plot at the photon orbit ($r=3M$ for $a=0$), rather than at the ISCO, which is denoted by the vertical dashed line in the figures.
 However, the plots and Eq.~\ref{eq:Tratio} do not apply to the plunge-in region, where the temperature is set by the cooling rate rather than Eq.~\ref{eq:temperature}.
 Whether or not the disk terminates at the ISCO, any emission from the accreting fluid on the observer's side of the wormhole portal must terminate at the throat radius, $r=r_{\mathrm{W}}$; this explains the shape of our temperature ratio curves.
 The temperature suppression persists at larger radii, and exceeds $10\%$ at the ISCO already for $\tilde M/M\approx1.5$, or $\lambda^2\approx0.5$.
 For somewhat larger values of $\lambda^2$ there is no marginally stable orbit and there is a 100\% suppression of the temperature at the inner edge of the disk (which coincides with the throat's equator).

 For completeness, we consider also non-traversable wormholes, with an event horizon (at $r_\mathrm{H}>r_\mathrm{W}$).
-The temperature ratio of the disk in a wormhole and a black hole differs from unity by at most several percent and cannot exceed the value for $\tilde M=0$, as can be seen in Fig.~\ref{schwhorizon} presenting the non-spinning case.
+The temperature ratio of the disk in a wormhole and a black hole differs from unity by at most several percent and cannot exceed the value for $\tilde M=0$, as can be seen in the right panel of Fig.~\ref{schwhorizon} presenting the non-spinning case.

-The results are similar for rapidly spinning objects (Figs.~\ref{kerrtrav}, \ref{kerrhorizon}, the only difference being that in the case of a wormhole with a horizon the ISCO is at such low values of $r$ that the temperature enhancement may exceed 10\% for a non-traversable wormhole, and a 10\% temperature suppression in (the inner parts of) the region of stable circular motion for a traversable wormhole requires a more modest value of the wormhole parameter: $\lambda^2\approx 0.1$.
+The results are similar for rapidly spinning objects (Fig.~\ref{kerrtrav}), the only difference being that in the case of a wormhole with a horizon the ISCO is at such low values of $r$ that the temperature enhancement may exceed 10\% for a non-traversable wormhole, and a 10\% temperature suppression in (the inner parts of) the region of stable circular motion for a traversable wormhole requires a more modest value of the wormhole parameter: $\lambda^2\approx 0.1$.